CBE Home Education Reimbursement Guidelines

-- Please ensure that the form is filled out correctly and completely as it will affect the time of return.
+- A separate form should be filled out for each child.
+Please ensure that the form is filled out correctly and completely as it will affect the time of return.

-- The form may be submitted between November 1st and April 5th of the current school year.
-Receipts must be dated between the date of registration and April 5th of the current school year.
+- Receipts submitted must be dated between the date of registration and April 5th of the current school year.

 - All receipts must be for resources that clearly support the Learning Plan.

 - Loose receipts must be taped to letter size paper (8 ½ x 11, single-sided) with all information clearly visible.